and the Center for Research and Interdisciplinarity (CRI-Paris)

 We also went to get Chinese noodles near the farmer market

 After realizing that communication between cultures and languages was not that easy our serendipituous heads from CRI came up up with drawings process so people would actually communicate better with drawings and laughing :-)

-During the workshops we walked around to visit the campus and we realized how privilege the students were…
+During the workshops we walked around to visit the campus and met with the local students:

-During an urban exploration in a migrant village with the social innovation team (the only REAL innovation possible must be social) we have noticed that people lived in total poverty and dustiness. (kids always smile to life and they even came to me and started talking ‘’hello my name is’’… )
+Then we went outside the campus for an urban exploration in a migrant village with the social innovation team, we have noticed that people lived in total poverty and dustiness. (kids always smile to life and they even came to us and started talking ‘’hello my name is’’… )

 approaching these populations is really hard, we needed to have some sort of preparation or gamification process to build a dialogue between students and migrant people.

-If a social innovation group have to find solutions for the migrant village they ABSOLUTELY need to have feedbacks with the local so they dont do bad innovation or useless architecture.
-Collaboration is the key.
-Unless we just dont give a damn about the locals…
+If a social innovation group have to find solutions for the migrant village they ABSOLUTELY need to have vernacular feedbacks.
+Collaboration is key.

 Making a fun and open dialogue between students and local immigrant people?

 The idea was to MAKE the students COLLABORATE with the locals and get inspiration from them.
 After all the goal is to redesign the migrant village?
 How could OPEN some kind of dialogue?